 What?
 No. This might be a good reason to stop working, but it has absolutely nothing to do with whether you should take Social Security early.
 Additional work isn't going to increase your Social Security benefit, but delaying when you take that benefit still works exactly the same.

-#8 You Expect Your Investments to Grow Faster than the Increased Benefit
+#8 You Expect Your Investments to Grow Faster Than the Increased Benefit

 In some ways, this is not a bad reason to delay Social Security.
 But the truth is that if you expect your investments to grow faster than the increased benefit, you're 1) probably mistaken and 2) definitely not adjusting for risk.